The Importance of Hiring a Texas Wrongful Death Lawyer

 - General damages

 Thomas J. Henry Law has a proven track record of achieving multi-million-dollar results for the families of loved ones lost due to the negligence of others.
-Our wrongful death attorneys and extensive financial and legal resources allow us to pursue every legal avenue available to obtain the economic recovery that your family needs.
+Our wrongful death lawyers and extensive financial and legal resources allow us to pursue every legal avenue available to obtain the economic recovery that your family needs.

 Filing a Survival Action Claim